mozilla/fx-desktop-qa-automation/README.md

 Launch the build manually one time to navigate through any system permission dialogs, then exit Firefox.

 ### Getting set up
 - If you don't have Python 3.10 or higher installed install it.
-When in doubt, download and install it from the official website [Python Downloads](https://www.python.org/downloads/).
+For most people, [Pyenv](https://github.com/pyenv/pyenv) will be a useful tool.
+If you don't want that, use your system's package manager or download and install it from the official website [Python Downloads](https://www.python.org/downloads/).
 Make sure to check the option to add Python to the system PATH during installation.
 For Ubuntu, consider using the [Deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) if your version's apt repo does not contain a version higher than 3.9.
 - Install pip - run `python -m ensurepip`
   confirm: `pip --version`
 - Download and install GeckoDriver: